jixingyu/test/README.md

 Note
 ====
-- You should deny guest to access this module by edit permissions in backend.
+- You should deny guest to access this module by editing permissions in backend.